tensorwerk/hangar-py/docs/design.rst

 In other words, we optimize for utility and performance on the backend, not so that a human can understand the file format without a computer!
-After the array has ben saved to disk, all we care about is that bookeeper can record some unique information about where some piece of content is, and how we can read it.
+After the array has been saved to disk, all we care about is that bookkeeper can record some unique information about where some piece of content is, and how we can read it.
-**None of that information is stored alongside the data itself - Remember: numers are just numbers - they don't have any concept of what they are**.
+**None of that information is stored alongside the data itself - Remember: numbers are just numbers - they don't have any concept of what they are**.

 Records != Numbers